eschava/psmqtt/doc/usage.md

     formatter: "{{x|MB_fractional(3)}}"

   - task: boot_time
-    # format a fixed point in time (the boot timestamp) as difference between now and that point in time,
+    # format a fixed point in time (the boot timestamp) as difference between now and that point in time;
-    # e.g. "30 days, 5:18"
+    # the result might look like "30 days, 5:18"
     formatter: "{{x|uptime_str}}"

   - task: boot_time
-    # format a fixed point in time (the boot timestamp) using ISO8601 format, e.g. "20250312T094946Z"
+    # format a fixed point in time (the boot timestamp) using ISO8601 format;
+    # the result might look like e.g. "20250312T094946Z"
     formatter: "{{x|iso8601_str}}"

   - task: cpu_times_percent
+    # configure the cpu_times_percent as multi-valued task, producing numbered outputs x[0], x[1], etc.
     params: [ "user", "*" ]
-    # emit total CPU time spend in user mode for the first and second logical cores only
+    # emit total CPU time spent in user mode for the first and second logical cores only
     formatter: "{{x[0]+x[1]}}"
 ```